 The magnesium battery loses its storability once it has been partially discharged and that is why it is not very suitable for use in long-term intermittent applications.
 This is the main reason, why magnesium battery is losing its popularity, and lithium battery are occupying its market.

-The oxidation reaction occurs in the anode is, The reduction reaction occurs in cathode is,
+The oxidation reaction which occurs in the anode is,

 Advantage of Magnesium Battery

-- It has very good self life; it can be stored for long even under high-temperature.
+- It has a very good self life; it can be stored for a long time even under high-temperature.
 These battery can be stored up to 5 years at the temperature 20oC.